aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/validate-cluster-resources.md

       name: catalog-db
 ```

-Upon exploring the `catalog-db` Secret we can see that it is only encoded with *base64* which can be easily decoded as follows hence making it difficult for the secrets manifests to be part of the GitOps workflow.
+Upon exploring the `catalog-db` Secret we can see that it is only encoded with *base64* which can be easily decoded as follows.

 ```file
 manifests/base-application/catalog/secrets.yaml